 (Nameservers for this domain have not been set up yet!)

-How To Configure Your Domain Server – Step-By-Step Tutorial
+How To Point Your Domain Name To Your Web Host – Step-By-Step Tutorial

 - If you have purchased your domain name and webhosting through HostGator, your domain will be automatically configured to work on their nameservers (you can skip this tutorial).